-Educational media may take many forms for a resident, including peer-reviewed research articles, textbooks, audio lectures, online resources, local and regional courses and conferences, national conferences, and patient care scenarios in the operating room, intensive care unit, clinic, or emergency department.
-The resident should utilize all of these learning opportunities.
+Educational media can take many forms for a resident, including peer-reviewed research articles, textbooks, audio lectures, online resources, local and regional courses and conferences, national conferences, and patient care scenarios in the operating room, intensive care unit, clinic, or emergency department.
+The resident should use all of these learning opportunities.

 The hallmark of a resident who is struggling in the area of independent education is one who relies on his or her superiors for learning and who lacks a self-motivated drive to acquire knowledge and experience.